ynput/OpenPype/website/docs/artist_hosts_3dsmax.md

 ## Setting scene data

-Blender settings concerning framerate, resolution and frame range are handled by OpenPype.
-If set correctly in Ftrack, Blender will automatically set the values for you.
+3dsmax settings concerning framerate, resolution and frame range are handled by OpenPype.
+If set correctly in OP Project Manager/Ftrack, 3dsmax will automatically set the values for you.